of Displayed Technologies: 10 / 27

 TS-062715 — Radiopaque biodegradable polymer for the tracking of the breast tissue tumor cavity after lumpectomy and other radiation therapy applications

 Approximately 40% of women diagnosed with breast cancer undergo a lumpectomy procedure.
-Approximately 170,000 lumpectomie are performed each yaer in the United States.
+Approximately 170,000 lumpectomies are performed each year in the United States.
 Typically, this operation is followed by radiation therapy to ensure there are no remaining cancerous cells in the region.
-It is t…
+It is …

 • College: College of Engineering (COE)